ziwei-liao/ziwei-liao.github.io/_pages/research.md

 <iframe width="315" height="177.2" src="https://www.youtube.com/embed/ktOwdE69A_I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-# Robots
+# Robots Experiences

 I am a big fan of robots and my university lifes are full of activities related to robotics competitions and electronics design projects.
-E.g., joined the Beihang Robot Team for the Robocon National Robotics Competition (2016-2018); designed a rotorcraft with a master-slave mechanical arm; and had fun with some robots during my master project.
+E.g., I joined the Beihang Robot Team for the Robocon National Robotics Competition (2016-2018); designed a rotorcraft with a master-slave mechanical arm; and had fun with some robots during my master project.
 I was once the president of Beihang Robot Association (2015-2016).

 <center><img src="/images/research/robots.png" width="70%" /></center>